Sureshpatil4348/Fxlabs.ai_Front_end/README_FXLABS.md

-# FXLabs.AI Dashboard - Advanced Forex Analysis Platform
+# FxLabs Prime Dashboard - Advanced Forex Analysis Platform

 ## Overview

-The FXLabs.AI Dashboard is a comprehensive forex analysis platform that transforms the original MT5 React Frontend into an advanced trading intelligence system.
+The FxLabs Prime Dashboard is a comprehensive forex analysis platform that transforms the original MT5 React Frontend into an advanced trading intelligence system.
 It provides currency strength monitoring and AI-powered news analysis.

 ## 🚀 New Features